Sugar plantations in Hawaii: Sugar and the Big Five

-The industry was tightly controlled by descendants of missionary families and other businessmen, concentrated in corporations known in Hawaiʻi as "The Big Five".
+The industry was tightly controlled by descendants of missionary families and other businessmen, concentrated in corporations known in Hawaiʻi as the "Big Five".
 These included Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., H. Hackfeld & Co. (later named American Factors (now Amfac)) and Theo H. Davies & Co., which together eventually gained control over other aspects of the Hawaiian economy including banking, warehousing, shipping, and importing.
 This control of commodity distribution kept Hawaiians burdened under high prices and toiling under a diminished quality of life.
-These businessmen had perfected the double-edged sword of a wage-earning labor force dependent upon plantation goods and services.
+These businessmen had perfected the double-edged sword of capitalism – a wage-earning labor force dependent upon plantation goods and services.
 Close ties as missionaries to the Hawaiian monarchy along with capital investments, cheap land, cheap labor, and increased global trade, allowed them to prosper.
 Alexander & Baldwin acquired additional sugar lands and also operated a sailing fleet between Hawai`i and the mainland.
 That shipping concern became American-Hawaiian Line, and later Matson.
 Later the sons and grandsons of the early missionaries played central roles in the overthrow of the Kingdom of Hawaiʻi in 1893, creating a short-lived republic.
 In 1898, the Republic of Hawaiʻi was annexed by the United States and became the Territory of Hawaiʻi, aided by the lobbying of the sugar interests.